ipfs/specs/keystore/readme.md

 OPTIONS:

 	-t, -type		string		- Specify the type and size of key to generate (i.e. rsa-4096) -p, -passphrase 	string		- Passphrase for encrypting the private key on disk -n, -name		string		- Specify a name for the key
+	-l, -list				- Lists out all supported types and sizes of keys

 DESCRIPTION: